Harlock-code/devops-junior-lab/monitoring-basic/README.md

 # Monitoring Basic

-Mini proyecto DevOps Junior para desplegar un stack básico de monitorización usando Prometheus, Grafana y Node Exporter.
+Mini DevOps Junior project focused on deploying a basic monitoring stack using Prometheus, Grafana, and Node Exporter.

 ---

-# Objetivo
+# Objective

-Aprender conceptos básicos de observabilidad y métricas del sistema mediante herramientas utilizadas en entornos DevOps reales.
+Learn the basic concepts of observability and system metrics using tools commonly used in real DevOps environments.

-El stack monitoriza:
+The stack monitors:
 - CPU
 - RAM
-- métricas Linux
+- Linux metrics
-- actividad del sistema
+- system activity

 ---

-# Tecnologías
+# Technologies

 - Docker
 - Docker Compose